woodenbell/TyPy/README.md

 # TyPy :space_invader:
 ### 1 decorator, multiple possibilities of type checking

-**Remember**: TyPy decorator automarically skips arguments without annotations, so don't worry
+**Remember**: TyPy decorator automatically skips arguments without annotations, so don't worry
 if you want to keep some of them unchecked :wink:

 ### Before we get started, take a look at this example: